mupq/pqm4/README.md

 For most of the schemes there are multiple implementations.
 The naming scheme for these implementations is as follows:
-* `ref`: the reference implementation submitted to NIST ,
+* `ref`: the reference implementation submitted to NIST,
 * `opt`: an optimized implementation in plain C (e.g., the optimized implementation submitted to NIST),
 * `m4`: an implementation with Cortex-M4 specific optimizations (typically in assembly).